 - Ethical working standards are crucial in the development of GardaWorld and the potential of our personnel.
-Maintenance of appropriate remuneration levels reduces the risk of staff turnover and through continuity of quality ensures a high level of efficiency. - GardaWorld is committed to ensuring the best working conditions that the area of operation will permit. - In accordance with this principle, the level of remuneration is designed to ensure that quality work is appropriately remunerated and encourages loyalty and continuity. - There are many different occupational hazards associated with the nature of the work engaged in by GardaWorld.
-We ensure that appropriate medical support, including psychological assessment, is provided to ensure the maximum possible attention in the event of serious incidents and subsequent injuries to personnel. - In line with these procedures, GardaWorld follows best practice by ensuring suitable insurance is always in place to cover medical issues, property and business risk.
+Maintenance of appropriate remuneration levels reduces the risk of staff turnover and through continuity of quality ensures a high level of efficiency. - GardaWorld is committed to ensuring the best working conditions that the area of operation will permit and in line with best practice, including through the utilisation of ILO guidance.
+All living and working areas are captured in a risk assessment and analysis process which is used to identify and manage any presented risks.
+HRRIA's are carried out on all projects and our minimum living and working standards are outlined in the Workplace and Accommodation Safety SOI. - In accordance with this principle, the level of remuneration is designed to ensure that quality work is appropriately remunerated and encourages loyalty and continuity. - There are many different occupational hazards associated with the nature of the work engaged in by GardaWorld.
+We ensure that appropriate medical support, including psychological assessment, is provided to ensure the maximum possible attention in the event of serious incidents and subsequent injuries to personnel.

+• In line with these procedures, GardaWorld follows best practice by ensuring suitable insurance is always in place to cover medical issues, property and business risk.